pragatiiagrawal/Sales_and_Finance_Analytics_Excel/README.md

 - **Overall, despite minor fluctuations, gross margins by subzone remained fairly steady** over the last three fiscal years.

-This **Financial Analysis** equips Atliq Hardware with key insights to make informed financial decisions, foster strategic growth, and maintain a competitive edge in the market.
+This **Financial Analysis** equips AtliQ Hardware with key insights to make informed financial decisions, foster strategic growth, and maintain a competitive edge in the market.

 ---